 APPLICATIONS FOR SUBMISSIONS

 All teams must submit both their Application and Recipe Sheet to participate in the Jr. Chef Competition by 5:00 p.m. on Thursday, March 31st.

 Applications and Recipe Sheets submitted directly via the online registration link.

 Recipes must be accurate and complete.
 Incomplete recipes will be returned for re submission.

 GENERAL TIPS AND HINTS

-You’ll be getting most of your ingredients at the Farmers Market of the Ozarks, so you’ll need to know what will be available on October 2nd.
-To get a better idea of what you’ll be able to find, you may want to talk to a farmer, a gardener, a market manager, or even a chef who works with local foods.
+You’ll be getting most of your ingredients at the Farmers Market of the Ozarks, so you’ll need to know what will be available on May 7th.
+To get a better idea of what you’ll be able to find, you may want to talk to a farmer, a gardener, a market manager, SPS Farm to School Specialist or even a chef who works with local foods.
 Consider visiting a Farmer’s Market the weeks leading up to the competition.

 Your recipe must be original and display your own creativity.
 You may seek guidance from a chef or food service professional, but you must be a part of the creative process.